That's Governance! (2021)

 21-11-17

-Writing Nothing Down is a learning game that centres itself on a fantasy negotiation of contract agreements between invited Artist(s) and host Organisation(s).
+Ts and Cs in the squeeze (FKA Writing Nothing Down) is a learning game that centres itself on a fantasy negotiation of contract agreements between invited Artist(s) and host Organisation(s).
 The game is based loosely on the mechanics of ‘Cards Against Humanity’, an offensive party game where two cards from separate decks are brought together to produce surreal examples of shock, or cringe comedy.
-Writing Nothing Down similarly comprises of two decks of cards each containing half of a clause or phrase you might find in an Artist’s Contract.
+Ts and Cs in the squeeze similarly comprises of two decks of cards each containing half of a clause or phrase you might find in an Artist’s Contract.
 Players attempt to collectively complete clauses together.
 It has been devised as a tool for myself (and potentially other artists) to be played at the start of collaborations and afford time for communicating individual expectations with the hopes of producing a more transparent working dynamic.

 22-01-28